-On November 30, 2012, we entered into a note purchase agreement ("Note Purchase Agreement") under which we issued unsecured variable rate senior notes ("Notes") in the amount of \$125 million.
-The initial holders of the Notes are certain entities advised by Pacific Investment Management Company LLC ("PIMCO").
+On November 30, 2012, we entered into a note purchase agreement under which we issued unsecured variable rate senior notes ("Notes") in the amount of \$125 million.
+The initial holders of the Notes are certain entities advised by PIMCO.
 The Notes consist of two classes, Class A Notes and Class B Notes, with principal amounts of \$50 million and \$75 million, respectively.
-The unpaid principal amount of the Class A Notes and Class B Notes will be due on May 31, 2014 and November 30, 2015, respectively.
-The proceeds from the Notes were used to repay the outstanding balance under the three-year bank syndicated credit agreement in 2012.
-The remaining proceeds are used for general corporate purposes.
-We currently expect to refinance our Class A Notes prior to maturity.